wizards-of-lua/wizards-of-lua/docs/_modules/DroppedItem.md

     "
 ---

-The DroppedItem class represents things that are lying somewhere and can be collected by players.
+The <span class="notranslate">DroppedItem</span> class represents things that are lying somewhere and can be collected by players.